 Some Animals details Kelli Allen’s unique perspective on how everyday women handle different kinds of relationships.
-With allusions to animals and nature woven through each poem, this gives the entire collection an almost dream-like or fantastical feel.
-Whether she is trying to handle the death of a loved one, a fight or an everyday moment, she manages to slip into the female psyche while pulling the reader along with her.
+With allusions to animals and nature woven through each poem, the entire collection carries an almost dream-like or fantastical feel.
+Whether she is trying to handle the death of a loved one, a fight, or an everyday moment, she manages to slip into the female psyche while pulling the reader along with her.

 “I want this experience to be unpolluted.
 I want the end/to be a trajectory of my own making.”

 Etchings Press: Where do you think most of your inspiration comes from?

 Kelli Allen: The honest answer to this is—the body.
 The more authentic answer is to elaborate and say the body, yes, but only as it responds to language.
 When I hear a line, or consider an image, the experience is visceral.
 I cannot cleave sensations from words.
 Like this: When William Stafford wrote that “the world happens twice-/ once what we see it as;/ second it legends itself/ deep, the way it is” I instantly felt Ivan’s Firebird brushing my shoulder.
 I am ever conscious of that second happening.
 If the world is a circle, (and it is) I elect to believe we are one foot in the moss, and one heel in the river.
 We are straddling something serpentine while holding a fist of smoke-hot feathers.
 My inspiration comes from the recognition that we have to face one direction or other.